 Cora Byrne · Founder, The Ór Standard · April 2026

+Passive voice is not just stylistically weak.
+It is cognitively expensive.
+"The configuration file should be modified" costs more processing than "Modify the configuration file."
 That additional processing matters when your brain is already working harder to decode the letters on the page.
-I feel it every time I encounter documentation written in passive voice.
+I know this not because I read a study, but because I feel it every time I encounter documentation written in passive voice.
 My brain stumbles.
 I re-read.
 I lose my place.
 The instruction fails to land.

 I am telling you this not to describe a personal inconvenience but to describe a structural failure.
 These are not edge cases.
 The estimates vary by study, but something in the range of fifteen to twenty percent of the population is neurodivergent in some form.
 Dyslexia alone affects around ten percent.
 That is not a small segment of users.
-It is a large portion of the developers, operators, and customers that are attempting to use your product right now, failing, and either escalating to support or giving up entirely.
+It is a large portion of the developers, operators, and customers attempting to use your product right now, failing, and either escalating to support or giving up entirely.

-Here's what I know from building documentation systems for technical products: the patterns that exclude neurodivergent users are the same patterns that make documentation harder for everyone.
+Here is what I know from building documentation systems for technical products: the patterns that exclude neurodivergent users are the same patterns that make documentation harder for everyone.
 Short sentences are clearer than long ones for every reader.
 Active voice is faster to process for every reader.
 Consistent terminology reduces cognitive load for every reader.
-Clear hierarchy helps every reader navigate more efficiently.
+Clear hierarchy — headers that actually tell you what the section contains, not clever ones that make you read to find out — helps every reader navigate more efficiently.
 Accessible documentation is better documentation.
 Not adapted documentation.
 Not documentation with an accessibility appendix.
+Better documentation, for everyone who uses it.

 It appears in The Ór Standard's.